armno/blog/content/post/vercel/index.md

 ## About the app

-Back in 2017, I built a pet project called [cmair.space](https://cmair.space) to display the
+Back in 2017, I built a pet project called [**cmair.space**](https://cmair.space) to display the
-<abbr title="Air Quality Index">AQI</abbr> value near where I live using data from aqicn.org.
+<abbr title="Air Quality Index">AQI</abbr> value near where I live using data from [aqicn.org](https://aqicn.org).

+The app is a one-page HTML with some JavaScript.
+It pulls the JSON data from an API endpoint and update the UI based on retrieved values.
+In this case, the number and page background color.

+{{< image
+  src="images/app-screenshot.png"
+  alt="screenshot of cmair.space"
+  width="431"
+>}}

-aqicn.org provides a free API to pull the data from and like other APIs, it requires an API key to send along with the request.
+aqicn.org provides a free API.
+And like other APIs, it requires an API key to send along with the request.

-Since there is no secure way to keep an API key on the client side, I decided to put the app Express.js (a node web framework).
+Since there is no secure way to keep an API key on the client side, I decided to put the app in [Express.js](https://expressjs.com/) (a node web framework).
-Keep my frontend app in `/public` directory and the backend part in an Express route.
+Keep my frontend app in `/public` directory and the backend part in an Express route function.
-Hosted it on my DigitalOcean droplet.
+Host it on my DigitalOcean droplet.

+{{< image
+  src="images/app-flow.svg"
+  alt="data-flow"
+  width="500"
+>}}

 Automated deployment was setup kind of manually too.
 I used [`github-webhook-handler`](https://www.npmjs.com/package/github-webhook-handler)